- Hand control and finger strength are essential for your child’s development.

 - Fine motor skills, including finger positioning and isolation, underpin many everyday tasks.

 - These skills also foster concentration, attention, and memory.

 - Provide opportunities for your child to manipulate toys and objects to strengthen these abilities.

 When your little one is able to manipulate objects, utensils, or any kind of tools to complete any task successfully, they are demonstrating their abilities of hand control as well as finger strength.

-Dramatic accomplishments like learning how to crawl, stand, or walk are easy to see during his first years.
-Even so, during these months the tiny muscles in his hands and fingers are also providing him with the base for cognitive, social, and emotional development.
+Dramatic accomplishments like learning how to crawl, stand, or walk are easy to see during their first years.
+Even so, during these months the tiny muscles in their hands and fingers are also providing them with the base for cognitive, social, and emotional development.

-Check out our article about safe toys that your little one can use to develop these abilities: How to find age appropriate toys for your little one.
+Check out our article about safe toys that your little one can use to develop these abilities: How to find age-appropriate toys for your little one.